Two ways you can help yourself meeting new people after a narcissist relationship.

 You need an innocent until proven guilty mindset.
-If your dating again, men may need to come close then pull away to proses their own insecurities, give them space to do this they come back if they are real, women, may want you one minute then pull away the next, same to process their own insecurities, or they may not want you out of eyesight for fear of cheating, give them time to learn to trust.
+If you are dating again, men may need to come close then pull away to proses their own insecurities, give them space to do this they come back if they are real, women may want you one minute then pull away from the next, same to process their own insecurities, or they may not want you out of eyesight for fear of cheating, give them time to learn to trust.
 Men or women will reveal in time, if they are genuine or a narcissist, just take it slow.
 What you’re comfortable with.
 Your instincts will know.

 Be willing to understand others if you want them to respect your boundaries, they may not know your boundaries, so if they step over them once, that’s ok.
 If they then don’t respect that boundary once they know, let them go.

-When you speak you for yourself, if they’re full of excuses, or telling you you’re wrong, then let them go, when you meet someone that allows you know you’re entitled to your opinion and don’t react accept it, they are a good person.
+When you speak you for yourself, if they’re full of excuses or telling you you’re wrong, then let them go.
+When you meet someone that allows you know you’re entitled to your opinion and doesn’t react, accept it, they are a good person.

 Just be true to yourself.
 You can do this.